-- Nuclear reactors do not produce CO2, SO2, mercury, or smog. - Nuclear power is about a million times greater per atom consumed than fossil fuel power per atom. - French nuclear reactors are said to cost \$2.5 billion or \$5 billion. - US plants will settle on one or a few designs for preapproval, and reactors are estimated to cost \$3 billion for construction to \$5-6 billion including financing. - California has a law against new nuclear plants until a waste disposal method has been approved by Congress.
+- Nuclear reactors do not produce CO2, SO2, mercury, or smog. - Nuclear power is about a million times greater per atom consumed than fossil fuel power per atom. - New French nuclear reactors are costing over \$5 billion, however. - US plants will settle on one or a few designs for preapproval, and reactors are estimated to cost \$3 billion for construction to \$5-6 billion including financing. - California has a law against new nuclear plants until a waste disposal method has been approved by Congress.
 The cancellation of Yucca Mountain could set this back.
-The state is not including such plants in its future. - A 1 gigawatt nuclear plant consumes 24 tons of enriched U per year, although from 25,000-100,000 tons of ore. - A 1 gigawatt coal plant generates 8 million tons of CO2, 200,000 tons of SO2, 200,000 tons of fly ash, and also arsenic, mercury, and radioactive radon. - Nuclear power saves 2.4 billion tons of CO2 each year.
+The state is not including such plants in its future. - A 1 gigawatt nuclear plant consumes 24 tons of enriched U per year, although from 25,000-100,000 tons of ore. - An equivalent power 1 gigawatt coal plant generates 8 million tons of CO2, 200,000 tons of SO2, 200,000 tons of fly ash, and also arsenic, mercury, and radioactive radon. - Nuclear power saves 2.4 billion tons of CO2 each year.